Gastón Brugman: Palermo

 On 10 July 2015, he moved on loan to Serie A club Palermo, with a buyout clause.

 Parma

 On 1 August 2019, Serie A side Parma announced the signing of Brugman on a season-long loan with an obligation to buy.

 Loan to Real Oviedo

 On 1 September 2021, he joined Spanish club Oviedo on loan.

 LA Galaxy

 On 6 July 2022, Brugman joined Major League Soccer club LA Galaxy on a three-and-a-half-year contract.
-He was the MVP of MLS Cup 2024, providing the assist on the opening goal scored by Joseph Paintsil.
+He was the MVP of MLS Cup 2024, providing the assist for the opening goal scored by Joseph Paintsil.

 Nashville SC

-On 19 December 2024, Brugman was traded to Major League Soccer club Nashville SC.
+On 19 December 2024, Brugman was traded to MLS club Nashville SC.

+Return to Pescara

+On 27 January 2026, Brugman returned to Italy to play for Pescara.

 International career

 In November 2009, he made his debut for Uruguay U17 in a match against Spain U17, which Spain won on penalties.